 At the moment, there’s only one original movie on Peacock: Psych 2: Lassie Come Home, the sequel to the hit USA series which is also on Peacock.
 There are a few additional feature-length sports documentaries, including Dreams Live On: Countdown to Tokyo and In Deep with Ryan Lochte.
 But for now, original movies are not the primary focus of Peacock.

 Peacock suggests that speeds of at least 2.5 Mbps should be enough to enjoy your Peacock experience without suffering any delays.
-If you’re not sure how fast your internet is, you can test it here.
+You might not know your internet speed off the cuff so that you can test it here.

 You can start here to access the free version of Peacock.
 The free version doesn’t even require a credit card to get started, although you’ll naturally have to fork over your credit card info if you want to upgrade to Peacock Premium or Peacock Premium Plus.
-We suggest giving the seven-day free trial a whirl before committing.
+You can try it free for seven days before deciding if it’s worth the upgrade.

-You can access Peacock through a number of channels – using your PS4, Xbox One, PC, smartphones, or tablet.
+The Peacock app is accessible through gaming consoles such as the PS4 or Xbox One.
+You can also watch on your computer or via your smartphone and tablet.
 Gaming platforms feature Peacock in their respective stores, android devices in the Google Play Store, and iPhones and iPads feature it in the App Store.

-You can also download the Peacock app onto most smart TV devices, such as Android TV, Apple TV, Chromecast, LG TV, and Roku.
-To use it, just navigate to your specific channel store if necessary, and add it to your device.
+You can also access the Peacock app via most smart TV devices, such as Android TV, Apple TV, Chromecast, LG TV, and Roku.
+You can find it in your channel store and download it to your device.